College Betting Rules By State

 Virginia

 No wagering on college matches involving a Virginia school.
+There’ve been a couple of attempts to reverse course on that, but the most recent try was nixed.
 No wagering on college player props.

 Washington